onera/Maia/doc/introduction/introduction.rst

 The concepts introduced above make all sense in the context of distributed memory computers.
 In such architecture, the global data is in fact never detained by a single proc (it would be too heavy): we always use a distributed or partitioned view of this data.
-Using a good repartition is often the key of a well equilibrated algorithm.
+Using a good repartition is often the key of a well balanced algorithm.

 In the distributed view, we produce as much blocks as the number of MPI processes.
-Each processus holds its own block, and the distribution array, of size n_rank+1, is know by each process.
+Each process holds its own block, and the distribution array, of size :mono:`n_rank+1`, is know by each process.

-In the partitioned view, we *often* produce one partition per process; but it can sometime be useful to put several partitions on a given processus.
-Each processus holds the data associated to its partitions, including the related :mono:`LN\_to\_GN` arrays (:mono:`LN\_to\_GN` related to the other partitions are not know by the current processus).
+In the partitioned view, we often produce one partition per process; but it can sometime be useful to put several partitions on a given process.
+Each process holds the data associated to its partition, including the related :mono:`LN\_to\_GN` arrays (:mono:`LN\_to\_GN` related to the other partitions are not know by the current process).

-The library :ref:`ParaDiGM <related>` provides some low level methods to exchange data between the partitioned and distributed view in a MPI context: these methods are powerfull wrappers of MPI_Alltoallv with options to deal with redundant elements, create new distributions, manage variable strides, etc.
+The :ref:`ParaDiGM <related>` library provides some low level methods to exchange data between the partitioned and distributed views in a MPI context, with options to deal with redundant elements, create new distributions, manage variable strides, etc.

-..
-  Distributed data
-  ^^^^^^^^^^^^^^^^

-  :def:`Distributed data` is data that is stored over multiple memory spaces.
-The data can't be accessed completely by one process.
-It has to be distributed over memory either because it is too heavy, or in order to take advantage of parallel algorithms.

-  A :def:`block` of distributed data is the portion of that data that is stored over one memory space.
-Each block can only be interpreted as a piece of the **global data**.

-  Example: a field array where portions of the data are stored on multiple computer nodes.

-  Partitions
-  ^^^^^^^^^^

-  Contrary to a **block** of distributed data, a :def:`partition` is a coherent data structure that can be operated in semi-isolation.
-In order to take advantage of parallel algorithms, most of the time we want to deal with multiple partitions on multiple memory spaces.
-Of course, partitions are linked together, but the idea is to alternate between isolated computations on each partition, and information exchange between partitions.

-  Example: the sub-domain of a mesh used in a solver.

-  Collective data and operations
-  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  :def:`Collective data` over a set of processes is a piece of the same data that is repeated on the memory space of each process.

-  Example: a **distribution array** (see below).

-  A :def:`collective operation` is an action in which a set of processes must participate in.

-  Example: a broadcast.

-  Distribution array
-  ^^^^^^^^^^^^^^^^^^

-  A :def:`distribution array`, or :def:`distribution`, is an array which describes how **global data** is **distributed** over memory spaces.
-Say that I have a global array of 500 elements and it is uniformly distributed over 5 processes.
-Then its distribution would be the array :math:`\mathtt{dist}=[0,100,200,300,400,500]`.
-Process :math:`i` will store a *block* of data spanning the semi-open interval :math:`\left[ \mathtt{dist}[i],\mathtt{dist}[i+1] \right)`.

-  Distribution arrays are most of the time **collective data**, because each process holding a **block** of data needs to know which range of the data it is holding, and which range the others are holding.

-  Local and global numbering
-  ^^^^^^^^^^^^^^^^^^^^^^^^^^

-  If **global data** were to be seen only as **distributed blocks** of memory over processes, life would be relatively simple.
-However, many algorithms require to **operate on partitions**.
-Hence, global data has to be partitioned.

-  However, the link between an **entity in a partition** (say, a vertex in a mesh partition) and **the entity of the global data it was created from** (the same vertex, but in the original, global mesh) must be kept for multiple reasons.
-Maybe the most important one is that during the partitioning process, some entities of the global data are duplicated over multiple partitions (e.g. the matching vertices of two partitions), but they still represent the same data (they represent the same original vertex).

-  In order to know, for an element of a partition, which global entity it represents, we use a :def:`local to global numbering array` (often called :code:`LN_to_GN` for short).
-Each partition has a :code:`LN_to_GN` array.
-For an element at index :code:`i` in array :code:`A` (called the :def:`local numbering`), :code:`LN_to_GN[i]` gives the :def:`global numbering`, that is, the global identifier of the element in the **global** array.

 Application to meshes